Content strategy, Writing 101

 Another important factor is benefits.
 Earning $70,000 a year with healthcare and a 401k match is more valuable than the same figure earned as a freelancer, where benefits come out of pocket.
 It can be harder to take a vacation as a freelancer, too, because that time off is work — and money — lost.
 On the flipside, new freelancers may find it difficult to get steady work, creating an unwanted work vacuum.

-Writer statistics: Average writer salary in 2020
+Writer statistics: Average writer salary

 Although it’s a difficult endeavor, writing professionally can be rewarding: